zielmicha/markdown-to-terminal/README.md

 Modification of existing data in a buffer is also performed through direct access of structure members.

-This covers the basics to handle my `struct buf`, but there might still be some interesting stuff to be learned from the header.
+This covers the basics to handle my `struct buf`.
+But you may still learn some interesting stuff from the header.

 ### Renderer: `struct mkd_renderer`